 Beyond this, Huawei offers up-to-50x digital zoom.
 It's entertaining, but the results aren't really worthwhile for much, given how soft things become as a result of the upscaling.
 It's darn hard to hold the thing steady at this kind of zoom too.
 Sure, nothing else on the market can compete with that, but really it's the 5x zoom that hits the sweet spot.

-You might think so many lenses would lead to confusion, but the P30 Pro is really easy to use.
+The P30 Pro is easy to use too.
 Selecting between wide, 1x, 3x, 5x and 10x is as simple as tapping the on-screen zoom circle icon (with a prompt as to what the current zoom is).
-If you're more a pinch-to-zoom operator then that's also possible, making those zoom levels between 1x and 5x easily achievable (and we must admit, we do miss the standard 3x optical zoom of the P20 Pro in that regard).
+If you're more a pinch-to-zoom operator then that's also possible, making those zoom levels between 1x and 5x easily achievable (though we must admit, we do miss the standard 3x optical zoom of the P20 Pro in that regard).

 Huawei being Huawei, though, there are a variety of options available to toggle on and off.
 There's a colour setting - which selects between standard, vivid and smooth colours - and Master AI top and centre which uses learned data to auto-recognise scenes and adjust exposure, select settings and tweak colours as it thinks is best appropriate.